Consensus Action on Salt and Health is a group concerned with salt and its effects on health, supported by 25 expert scientific members.

 2006: Salt reduction targets for the food industry were set by the FSA for 85 categories of food.
 These targets were voluntary, and should have been met by the end of 2010.
 These were set with the intention of getting the population average intake of salt down to 6g/day based on the model that the food industry would reduce salt content of food by 40% and consumers would reduce a further 40% themselves.
 These targets failed to take into account food eaten out of the home and imported food.

 2008: It was announced that population average salt intake had fallen from 9.5g/day to 8.6g/day.
 This 10% reduction is predicted to save 6,000 lives every year and represents a massive 19,700 tons of salt that have been removed from our food.
 The figures were based on 24-hour Urinary Sodium analysis of a representative sample of the UK population.

 2008: It became clear that the 2010 targets would not go far enough to reducing salt intake to 6g/day so 2012 voluntary salt reduction targets were set by the FSA.
-These targets covered 80 categories of food and were more challenging that the 2010 targets.
+These targets covered 80 categories of food and were more challenging than the 2010 targets.

 2009: Results from a meta-analysis of prospective studies on salt intake, stroke and cardiovascular disease was published in the British Medical Journal.
 The analysis, by Professor Strazzullo and Professor Cappuccio, showed that a difference of 5 g a day in habitual salt intake is associated with a 23% difference in the rate of stroke and a 17% difference in the rate of total cardiovascular disease.
 Based on these results, reducing daily salt intake by 5 g at the population level could prevent 1.25 million deaths from stroke and almost 3 million deaths from cardiovascular disease each year.